Urpagin/quotekeeper/README.md

 # QuoteKeeper

-QuoteKeeper is a small Rust-written program to quickly record any quote you hear.
+QuoteKeeper is a compact, Rust-based tool designed to quickly capture and organize quotes.
+Ideal for academic, literary, or personal use, it stores quotes efficiently in a JSON format.

-> [!IMPORTANT]
+> [!NOTE]
-> This project is currently under development and has not been finalized.
-Please refrain from using it until this notice is removed.
+> This project has not been thoroughly tested.
+Bugs might arise.

 ## Why use QuoteKeeper?

 Imagine you're in a history class with your eccentric teacher, and they say something funny that you'd like to save for later.
-Instead of wasting 45 seconds opening a new file and filling out the details, QuoteKeeper allows you to jot it down instantly and keep it neatly organized in a JSON file.
+Instead of wasting 45 seconds opening a new file and filling out the details, QuoteKeeper allows you to jot it down instantly and keep it neatly organized.

-## Platforms
+## Compatibility

-Linux: OK
+- Linux: Supported

-Windows: NOT OK
+- macOS: Compatibility unknown

-macOS: UNTESTED
+- Windows: Not supported

 ## How to install?